certtools/intelmq/docs/Developers-Guide.md

 > git merge develop
 ```

-Also see the [development workflow of Scipy](https://docs.scipy.org/doc/numpy/dev/gitwash/development_workflow.html) which has more examples.

 You can then create a PR with your branch `bugfix` to our upstream repository, using GitHub's web interface.

 ### Commit Messages